Guidance on labelling, contaminants and what to look out for when importing nuts.

-Imports of nuts from countries outside the European Union (EU) must meet the same standards of food hygiene and go through the same procedures as food produced in the EU.
+Imports of nuts from third countries must meet the same standards of food hygiene and go through the same procedures as food produced in GB.
 You do not normally need a health certificate to import nuts, unless they are subject to Emergency Control Procedures – see Import restrictions below.

 You will find general information about food labelling in the GOV.UK website.